Mubangakampamba/mySQL/README.md

 - Remove or add columns.

 ## Workflow
-   - Open the dataset and review for changes.
+   - Check the data.
-   - view distinct entries (see mySQL script).
+   - find distinct values.
    - Replace spaces with '_' in the industries table.
-   - make changes to the column names.
+   - change the column names.
-   - Excel operations used:
+   - in Excel:
       1. find and select -> replace.
       2. text to columns.
       3. filter.